 [Add comparison to other state papers, especially states in the top 10]

-3.3 Urban sectoral emissions
+3.3 Emission inventories for individual urban areas

 We calculate the mean posterior emissions for the 262 urban areas defined by the U.S. Census Bureau for 2010 (section 2.8) with a 2010 population greater than 1e6 and that are optimized by at least one of the 15 inversion ensemble members.
 Most past studies of urban areas relied on in situ and aircraft observations and therefore quantified emissions in a small (<10) number of cities.
 Plant et al. (2022) used TROPOMI data to analyze urban methane emissions in CONUS, but they limited their analysis to eight cities.
 To our knowledge, this study is the first to comprehensively analyze urban emissions in CONUS.